 Duke of Edinburgh's Award Cornwall

-Young People Cornwall in Lemon Street, Truro are currently managing a DofE licence to assist disadvantaged young people who wish to undertake their DofE award across Cornwall.
+Young People Cornwall are currently managing a DofE licence to assist young people who wish to undertake their DofE award across Cornwall.
 We are particularly interested in any young person who cannot access DofE under normal school routes or who are wanting to work on their awards independently or via small youth groups/clubs or charities.
 I can also support special needs schools or groups.
-We currently have 5 Open award Centres staffed by qualified volunteers and a virtual centre where we can offer support to young people who perhaps move away to university etc but who still wish to complete their DofE.
+We currently have 5 Open award Centres staffed by qualified volunteers.
 We can offer training and expeditions throughout the year.

 - Bronze (for those aged 13 and over)